Ratification of our Post-Settlement Governance Entity (PSGE)

 You can view the full transcript of results from Independent Returning Officer, Electionz.com, here.

-We are delighted to see that Ngāti Rangitihi continue to have confidence in the Te Mana and our Trustees to move this kaupapa forward.
+Thank you to aal those who voted and played a part in helping us achieve this next step in our settlement haerenga.
+The Trust is delighted to see that Ngāti Rangitihi continue to have confidence in the Te Mana and our Trustees to move this kaupapa forward.

 So what happens now?